-Appointments are face-to-face and by referral from a healthcare provider only.
+Appointments are face-to-face or virtual and require referral from a medical doctor or nurse practitioner.

 465 Grand Ave.
 W. Chatham, ON N7L 1C5 CA

-email@example.com Please note that no medical information can be discussed through this email.
+email@example.com Please note that no medical advice can be discussed through this email.

 Licensing: All work on MetabolicHealth.ca is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.